Wednesday, July 28, 2010

 Portrait of Maximilien de Robespierre, oil on ...Image via Wikipedia

 On the night of 9 Thermidor, Year 2 of the French Revolution (27 July, old style), Maximilien Robespierre, who had only recently been elected President of the National Convention (legislature) by an unprecedented majority, was shouted down and, together with his key allies, placed under arrest.
 Ironically, it was exactly a year after he had joined the Committee of Public Safety, which, along with the Committee of General Security, exercised de facto authority over the course of the Revolution and war.
-At dawn on the morning of the 10th, he went to the guillotine.
+At dusk on the 10th, he went to the guillotine.

 I've posted documents and observations on the event for the past two years (1, 2), so I won't repeat everything I said there.
 Suffice it to say that the reputation of Robespierre as either power-hungry or murderous is unfounded.
 To be sure, he was a man with flaws, personal and political, but his enemies blackened his reputation.
 Those who overthrew him were in many cases venal whereas his reputation as "The Incorruptible" was deserved.
 And whereas he defined "terror" simply as severe and inflexible revolutionary justice, many of them were bloody-minded men with far more blood on their hands.
 His career was a tragic one because it embodied the contradictions and tragedies of the Revolution itself.